FatDoge/watermark-enhancer/docs/_coverpage.md

 # watermark-enhancer

-> A magical documentation site generator.
+> Add watermark to your react components in a more elegent way.

-* Simple and lightweight (~12kb gzipped)
+* Easy to use
-* Multiple themes
+* lightweight (~5.35kb)
-* Not build static html files
+* Higher Order Component Producer

 [GitHub](https://github.com/fatdoge/watermark-enhancer/)
 [Get Started](#安装)